2031 in public domain

-The literature of Albert Camus (left) and Boris Pasternak (right) will enter the public domain in Europe in 2031.

 When a work's copyright expires, it enters the public domain.
 Since laws vary globally, the copyright status of some works are not uniform.
 The following is a list of creators whose works enter the public domain in 2031 under the most common copyright regimes, assuming no further extensions to copyright terms become law in the interim.

 Countries with life + 70 years

+The literature of Albert Camus (left) and Boris Pasternak (right) will enter the public domain in Europe in 2031.
+However, since Pasternak was posthumously rehabilitated by the Soviet authorities in 1987, there is a possibility that the copyright will still remain in his native Russia until 2058.

 Except for Belarus (Life + 50 years) and Spain (which has a copyright term of Life + 80 years for creators that died before 1988), a work enters the public domain in Europe 70 years after the creator's death, if it was published during the creator's lifetime.
 In addition, several other countries have a limit of 70 years.
 The list is sorted alphabetically and includes a notable work of the creator.